How the coronavirus (COVID-19) is affecting the car shipping industry (for Carriers)

 While the risk may be low in the US, there are countries where the risk of contracting coronavirus is much higher, for example, China, Italy, Spain, South Korea and Iran.
 If you're contracted to pick-up a shipment that has been shipped from one of these countries, you should wear disposable gloves when touching any of the vehicle's surfaces and wash your hands thoroughly once the vehicle has been loaded.

-How can drivers keep themselves safe when at work?
+How can car shipping drivers keep themselves safe when at work during coronavirus crisis?

 There are many ways you can protect yourself, with the most obvious way being to avoid exposure.
 The takes you should take to protect yourself are really basic rules of hygiene.
 For example: